 Note: If you decide to initialize more than one instance of Sanic JWT (on multiple blueprints, for example), than an access token generated by one will be acceptable on ALL your instances unless they have different a secret.
+You can learn more about how to set that in Configuration.

 Under the hood, Sanic JWT creates its own Blueprint for holding all of the Endpoints and Responses.
-If you decide to use your own blueprint, just know that Sanic JWT will not create its own, and instead attach to the one that you passed to it.
+If you decide to use your own blueprint (and by all means, feel free to do so!), just know that Sanic JWT will not create its own.
+When this happens, Sanic JWT instead will attach to the blueprint that you passed to it.

-This is a very powerful tool that allows you to really gain some granularity in your applications authentication system.
+This is a very powerful tool that allows you to really gain some granularity in your applications' authentication systems.